American foulbrood infected brood with sunken perforated cappings

 What to do if you suspect AFB

 If you suspect American foulbrood, stop the inspection as soon as it is safe to do so and avoid moving frames, supers, bees or equipment to any other colony.
-Close the hive carefully and keep the colony contained until you have received proper advice.
+Close the hive carefully and keep the colony contained until you have received official advice.

 Do not try to treat the colony yourself, shake bees onto new equipment or swap brood frames into another hive.
 These actions can spread infectious spores and make the outbreak harder to control.